APSL/django-yubin/README.rst

 * 1.4.1       Detecting if messages are encoding using different encoding headers to be able to preview them (now base64, quoted-printable).
 * 1.4.0       Option added in status_mail command to return the output in json format.
 * 1.3.1       Fix unicode and encode errors: sending queued and non queued emails and in admin detail view.
-* 1.3.0       Allow to send emails inmediatly without being saved in database (priority «now-not-queued»).
+* 1.3.0       Allow to send emails immediately without being saved in database (priority «now-not-queued»).
 Add support for Python 3.7 and Django 2.1.
 Remove old code for Django < 1.3.
 * 1.2.0       Fix is_base64 detection.
 Add a «send_test_email» command to check connection parameters.
 New health check view.
 Don't open a connection if there are no messages in queue to send.
 Add a "date_sent" field to detect when the mail was sent.
 * 1.1.0       Fix attachment headers in TemplateAttachmentEmailMessagView making both "attachment" and "filename" args mandatory.
 * 1.0.5       Add missing paths in MANIFEST.in.